 Photo: Giannakis Papanastasiou

-The village of Palodia is mentioned by Leontios Machairas, who refers to it as "the village with the palaces", which is probably Palodia.
+The village of Palodia is mentioned by Leontios Machairas, who refers to it as "the village with the palatia (palaces)", which is probably Palodia.

-In addition, L. Machairas reports that King James I obliged the Count of Tripoli to assign to Beirut lord some villages, including the Palaces.
+In addition, L. Machairas reports that King James I forced the Count of Tripoli to assign to the Beirut lord some villages, including the Palatia.

-According to them, if the palaces are Palodia, then the village existed at least since the Frankish rule.
+According to them, if Palatia are Palodia, then the village existed at least since the Frankish rule.

-Initially, the parody settlement was located in the area of Alonia, from which the inhabitants were displaced due to weather conditions.
-The Alonia of Palodia have been designated a Category B Monument by the Department of Antiquities and are considered the only Alonia in Cyprus at this time.
+Initially the settlement of Palodis was located in the area of Alonia (Threshing floor), from which the inhabitants moved due to the weather conditions.
+The threshing floors of Palodia have been designated a Category B Monument by the Department of Antiquities and are considered the only Alonia (Threshing floor) in Cyprus at this time.
 It is worth noting that there was also the church of St. Hilarion.